 In children, Baker's Cysts tend to occur most frequently in those aged 4 to 7 years.

-The formation and maintenance of a Baker's cysts can occur through a number of mechanisms, including
+The formation and maintenance of Baker's cysts can occur through several mechanisms, including

 Histologically, the cyst walls resemble synovial tissue with varying degrees of fibrotic tissue present.
 In addition, there may be chronic, nonspecific inflammatory cells present.

 The presence of a Baker’s Cyst may be associated with a sensation of tightness, discomfort, or pain behind the knee.
 Swelling may be more evident when the patient is standing with full extension at the knee.
 Swelling tends to be reduced or disappear as the knee is flexed to 45 degrees (Foucher's sign occurs due to the relief of tension on the cyst).
 Pain often worsens with increased activity and may inhibit full flexion or extension at the knee.

 As a Baker's Cyst enlarges, it may compress surrounding vessels, resulting in lower extremity edema as a result of venous obstruction.
 If the cyst begins to enlarge into the calf muscle (i.e., dissecting cyst), this too can result in swelling, erythema, distal edema, and a positive Homan's sign - similar to what one might expect to see in a patient presenting with thrombophlebitis or a deep vein thrombosis (DVT).